petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### What changed?

-* Migration of the `MiniCompare` FE implementation from JSP/vanilla JS to React (in `commerce-frontend-js`).
+* Migration of the `MiniCompare` FE implementation from JSP/vanilla JavaScript to React (in `commerce-frontend-js`).
 It's loaded directly from the same JSP source in `commerce-product-content-web`.

 * CP Definition ID's are now stored in and eventually read from a cookie, instead of using the session.